-- A simple, controlled-cost alternative to group health insurance for employers with fewer than 50 full-time employees.
+- A QSEHRA is a simple, controlled-cost alternative to group health insurance for employers with fewer than 50 full-time employees.

 - Individual coverage HRA (ICHRA)

-- A flexible health benefit solution that can be used alone or alongside group health insurance for organizations of all sizes.
+- An ICHRA is a flexible health benefit solution for organizations of all sizes.

-- A group health supplement to help employees with out-of-pocket expenses that aren’t covered in the group plan.
+- A group health supplement to help employees with out-of-pocket expenses that aren’t fully paid for in the group plan.